EnergyMashupLab/eml-cts/README.md

     -   Provides information on committed market positions to the SC (see note)

--   **Utilities**
+-   **Utilities** include

-    -   Common Transactive Services (CTS) implementation

-    -   ei2j-Energy Interoperation to and from Java, includes CTS implementation

     -   Logging (traces) and input for live and simulation meter and other data

-    -   Ledgers keep records of tenders and transactions
+    -   Programs to build configuration files for the market client and system

 Note:
 A ledger is a list in time order of committed transactions.
 A position is cumulative committed transactions.
 A trace of messages includes transactions proposed but never cleared.
 Ledgers are saved to a file or possibly sent over a network connection as the design matures.

-The Market Position Manager is a function that tracks completed (cleared) transactions contained in a ledger to determine committed market positions.
-Market position information is needed by the TEUA (on behalf of the SC), and is maintained by the LMA as transactions are created and cleared.
+The Position Manager tracks completed (cleared) transactions (also contained in a ledger) to determine committed market positions.
+Market position information is typically needed by the teua (on behalf of the sc).

-The TEUA makes information on existing market positions available to the SC, which in turn can use the information to determine the difference between committed position and projected needs.
-The SC can then transact only for what is needed to align current committed position with projected needs, tendering to buy or sell as appropriate.
+The TEUA in turn can use market position to determine the difference between committed position and projected needs.
+The SC may then transact only for what is needed to align current committed position with projected needs, tendering to buy or sell as appropriate.

-All transactions and clearing flow through the LMA, which through the MPM function will update the Market Position for use by the TEUA.
+All transactions and clearing flow through the LMA which updates the Market Position database for use by the TEUA.

 Built With
 ----------

 Agile programming and architecture are used.

-The project uses Github, Maven, Java 8, JUnit, Apache Log4j2, Spring and Spring Boot.
+Source code and builds are managed using Github, Maven, Java 8, JUnit, Apache Log4j2, Spring and Spring Boot.

 Building and Running
 -------

-See the [documentation](docs/README.md) directory for the tooling and development environment.
+See the [documentation](docs/README.md) directory and the project wiki (in process) for the tooling and development environment.

 <a id="authors"></a>Authors
 -------